The portable device is housed in an

-The mains power (115V AC or 250V AC) should be connected to the male 10-pin
+The mains power (115V AC or 250V AC) should be connected to the military

 At present, the wiring of this socket is unknown.

-A military 26-pin female socket is available on the front panel,
+A military 26-pin female receptacle is available on the front panel

 for connection to the line, telephone or radio.